• Best 30lb Reels for Saltwater Fishing

 Best value spinning: Daiwa BG MQ 4000 — 80% of the Saragosa at half the price.

-Best conventional: Shimano Torium 16 — compact, smooth, perfect for party boat bait fishing.
+Best conventional: Shimano Torium 16 — compact, smooth, dialed for party boat bait fishing.

 Best value conventional: Penn Squall II 15 — reliable star drag at a great price.